nimdokk/snapshotalyzer-30000/README.md

 ## About

-THis project is a demo, and uses boto3 to manage AWS EC2 instance snapshots.
+This project is a demo, and uses boto3 to manage AWS EC2 instance snapshots.

-## COnfiguring
+## Configuring

 shotty uses the configuration file created by the AWS cli. e.g.